Nansess/api-for-nansess.com/README.md

 ## Authentication
 "No authentication is needed for now.
 If any larger projects plan to use my API, please just credit me.
 Authentication might occur in the future."

+## Rate Limits
+The only rate limits you may face are imposed by Cloudflare.
+This could occur if your project is large-scale.
+If you are encountering rate limiting by Cloudflare and would like to avoid it, please join our Discord server at [discord.gg/nanbot](https://discord.gg/nanbot) and open a ticket.
+We'll work it out together.
+Thank you.

 ## Endpoints

 ### Spotify Endpoints